enkore/asynker/README.rst

 The Future class used in Asynker is unrelated to any of the various Future classes found in the Python standard library (for now, anyway).

+..
+The name is a pun on asyncore and async+kern(el), kernel being the set of vectors mapped to zero in linear algebra